Chart Color Schemes

 Age

-Renmark's median age is 44 years, slightly younger than the Rest of SA's 47 but significantly higher than Australia's median of 38.
-The age profile shows that those aged 25-34 are particularly prominent at 13.5%, while the 55-64 group is smaller at 11.4% compared to the Rest of SA.
-Post-2021 Census data indicates that the 75 to 84 age group has grown from 8.8% to 10.1%.
-Conversely, the 15 to 24 cohort has declined from 10.6% to 8.7%.
-Demographic modeling suggests Renmark's age profile will change significantly by 2041.
-The 85+ age cohort is projected to expand considerably, increasing by 172 people (87%) from 198 to 371.
-Senior residents aged 65 and above will drive 82% of population growth, highlighting demographic aging trends.
-Meanwhile, both the 0-4 and 35-44 age groups are expected to decrease in number.
+Renmark's median age is 44 years, which is slightly younger than Rest of SA's 47 but significantly higher than the Australian median of 38.
+The age profile shows that those aged 25-34 are particularly prominent at 13.5%, while the 55-64 group is comparatively smaller at 11.4% compared to Rest of SA.
+Post-2021 Census data indicates that the 75 to 84 age group has grown from 8.8% to 10.1% of the population, whereas the 15 to 24 cohort has declined from 10.6% to 8.7%.
+Demographic modeling suggests Renmark's age profile will evolve significantly by 2041, with the 85+ age cohort projected to expand considerably by 172 people (from 198 to 371).
+Senior residents aged 65 and above will drive 82% of population growth, underscoring demographic aging trends.
+Meanwhile, both the 0-4 and 35-44 age groups are expected to see reduced numbers.